PILTT/silky-persistence/README.md

 silky-persistence
 =====

-A simple persistence API for JSON documents represented as strings.
+A simple Scala persistence API for JSON documents represented as strings.

 Bundled implementations can use the filesystem or the client of an Elasticsearch instance.